lynhan318/nextlint/README.md

 Type: `(editor: Editor)=>void`

-A callback will fire when the editor changes ( update state or selection )
+The callback will fire when the editor changes ( update state or selection )

 ```svelte
 <script lang='ts'>